keybase/book-content/00-getting_started/00-index.md

 {% set section_title = "Security & Privacy" %}
+{% set section_subtitle = "Learn how Keybase keeps your data and identity safe." %}

 ## Security and Privacy on Keybase
 Everything you share through your Keybase account—in Chat, Files, Teams, Git, Sites, and Wallet—is automatically end-to-end encrypted.
 Only you and your intended recipient(s) can read what you share.
 Not even Keybase can access it.